Gissio/radpro/docs/install-fs2011.md

     st-flash write [firmware-filename] 0x08000000

+After successfully flashing the firmware, close the device.

-## Step 5: Configure your Geiger-Müller tube
+## Step 5: Configure your device

 ![FS2011 tube types](img/fs2011-tube-type.jpg)

-Last, go to Rad Pro's settings, select "Geiger tube", "Conversion factor" and configure the Geiger-Müller tube.
+Start your device and go to Rad Pro's settings, select "Geiger tube", "Conversion factor", and select the option that matches the Geiger-Müller tube installed in your device.
 The photos above should help you identify the tube.

+Last, within the "Geiger tube" settings, select "HV Profile" and choose an appropriate HV profile: "Energy-saving" is ideal for measuring background levels of radiation, while "Optimized" consumes more power but allows measuring higher radiation levels; "Factory default" is the profile from the original firmware and consumes considerably more power.

 ## Step 6: Optional mods